ABCs: Always Be Conscious – the “Always Be Closing” of the 21st Century

 2. Be Present

 This means caring about what this person in front of you has to say, rather than caring about what you have to say to them.
-The elevator pitch is some serious BS, what same 30 second speech could you spout at every person you met and have them impressed with you?!?!
+The elevator pitch is some serious BS.
+What same 30-second speech could you spout at every person you met and have them impressed with you?!
 That would be some kind of populist magic.
 An actual, genuine conversation will win every-time over some memorised spiel.
 Spontaneous, interesting funny, real-life, and genuine conversation!

 Sales is hard.
 It’s not cut out for everyone, but guess what EVERYONE is selling, even you.
 Sometimes you will find yourself banging your head against a wall **metaphorically** wondering why you just can’t seem to get through to someone (aka, close the deal).
 But when you accept that sales is a natural part of any communication, meeting or relationship, you learn to love it and embrace that you’re in it because you really want to help, and those awesome moments when you connect with a client, make them feel good and make yourself feel good will flow naturally!
 Win:Win.
 Also, I hope I don’t have to say this – if you don’t believe in your offering you will struggle to make anyone else believe in your offering.

-4. …then what naturally follows is Clear Communication
+4. Clear Communication

 You will find that when you know how you can actually help someone with your product/service you won’t be tripping over words or repeating yourself – you will be able to give an obvious and relatable solution to their current or foreseeable problem.
 Nowadays some people in sales say you should be behaving like a consultant rather than a sales person; CONTRIBUTING not just selling; sounds like a good approach to me.